 Interactive Pipeline Map

 Canada’s vast network of pipelines transport millions of litres of oil and gas under our feet every day.
-In 2016, pipelines regulated by the NEB safely moved over a billion barrels of liquid products alone.
+In 2016, pipelines regulated by the CER safely moved over a billion barrels of liquid products alone.

 This map shows the location of these pipelines.
 It also shows all reportable incidents which can be broken down by company, incident type, year and scale.